johnathan-convertino-afrl/project_afrl_hdl_rf/README.md

   - Add rfsoc projects
   - Add jesd204 projects

-## BUGS
-  - Buildroot user profile for all users
-  - root/su privileges for afrl user

 ## Quick Info
   - output is a folder generated that contains all build outputs.
     - hdl for all FPGA code